 Here are some ways you as a learner can improve and enhance your personal kinesthetic learning style:

-• Use active study methods– Use active study methods to help you memorize, retain information long term and minimize learning loss, such as by summarizing your notes, creating flashcards and mind maps or doing some role-playing.
+- Use active study methods– Use active study methods to help you memorize, retain information long term and minimize learning loss.
+You can summarize your notes, create flashcards and mind maps or do some role-playing.

 How can Kinesthetic Learning be Implemented in the Classroom?
-(Examples, Strategies and Learning Styles)
+(Examples, Strategies and Techniques)

-• Field trips: Take students outside of school for a day to immerse them in an experience.
+- Field trips: take students outside of school for a day to give them immersive experiences.

 What is the Theory Behind Kinesthetic Learning?
 Is it a Myth?